inauman/o2e/README.md

 5. Navigate to `http://localhost:3000` in your browser for the frontend, or `http://localhost:5000` for the backend API.

 For detailed setup and usage instructions, see the [Usage Guide](doc/user_guides/usage.md).

+## Storage

+This application uses an SQLite database for all persistent storage needs, including:

+- User information
+- YubiKey credentials
+- YubiKey salts
+- Encrypted seed phrases
+- WebAuthn temporary challenges

+The database file is created automatically at `backend/yubikey_storage.db` when the application is first run.

+**Note:** Earlier versions of this application used JSON files for storage.
+This has been fully migrated to a database approach for improved security, reliability, and data integrity.

 ## Documentation